ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 ## [From _The Indiana State sentinel._](https://chroniclingamerica.loc.gov/lccn/sn87056600/1878-05-15/ed-1/seq-6)

 #### 1878-05-15 &middot; Indianapolis

 <table style="width: 100%;"><tr><td style="width: 50%">

-ul lives are those that bless
+t if ul lives are those that bless
 Klient rivers of happiness,
 Whoe hidden fountains but few may guess.
 Keautifnl twillzht, at set of snn.